futoin/specs/draft/ftn3_iface_definition.md

         * desc - optional. string, Description of the field

-*NOTE: omitted optional field of custom map type must be set to null on incoming message (request for Executor and response for Invoker case)*
+*NOTE: omitted optional field of custom map type must be set to null on incoming message (request for Executor and response for Invoker case).
+Optional fields should be allowed to be sent as null.*

 ## 1.9.
 Errors and exceptions